mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 There were two bright interns on my team who wanted to integrate their summer project with my my work.
 No, absolutely not.

 I ignored all team emails that weren't directly related to my project.
-I didn't help with any of that.
+Halfway through my project, they decided to do a big handoff of our legacy components to another team.
+It was tedious, unsexy work, so I didn't help with any of it.

 Normally I would document how I did this because dozens of teams will come by.
 But documenting other teams' work wouldn't get me promoted.
 It would only take away time I could spend on launch-critical things.